ern0/photo-organizer/doc/prompt.md

 # Photo Organizer prompt

-Photo Organizer is a CLI utility written in Python, it organizes JPG files by EXIF date into direcetories.
+Photo Organizer is a CLI utility written in Python, it organizes JPG files into directories by EXIF stamp.

 The utility is 99.99% made by AI.